UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/html_renderer.rst

 If content is a simple string then it won't have a render method, and an ``AttributeError`` will be raised.

-You can catch that, and simply write the content.
+You can catch that, and simply write the content directly instead.

 .. nextslide::